pawelkaczor/intellij-config/Readme.md

 SBT plugin that applies configurable modifications to the Intellij Idea project settings.

 ## Motivation
-Currently Intellij Idea does not allow to share project settings between projects [(IDEA-221422)](https://youtrack.jetbrains.com/issue/IDEA-221422).
+Currently, Intellij Idea does not allow sharing project settings between projects [(IDEA-221422)](https://youtrack.jetbrains.com/issue/IDEA-221422).
 If you decide to change a setting, you need to do it manually in all your projects.

 ## Solution (for Scala Sbt projects)

 Intellij Idea keeps project settings in multiple xml files under PROJECT_ROOT/.idea directory.
 Once the project is loaded by sbt, the plugin will modify the settings in these files.
-Which modifications should be applied is configurable via environament variables.
+Which modifications should be applied is configurable via environment variables.
 Currently, the following modifications are supported:

 Modification | Environment variable | Configuration file